SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     in the (yet to be written) chapter on subtyping and type conversions.

-When a ``return`` statement is not followed by an expression, it can be used only to return from a function or method that does not return a value (that is, when the return type of the function or method is ``Void`` or ``()``).
+When a ``return`` statement is not followed by an expression, it can be used only to return from a function or method that doesn't return a value (that is, when the return type of the function or method is ``Void`` or ``()``).

 .. syntax-grammar::